 Once approved, the Rescue Award of Merit certificate and a citation are prepared.
 Normally, we look for a public presentation opportunity like the Society's Annual Meeting, a school assembly, town or city council meeting.

-Rescue Award of Merit recipients embody the Lifesaving Society's motto - Whomsoever you see in distress, recognize in him a fellow man / Quemqunque miserum videris hominem scias
+Rescue Award of Merit recipients embody the Lifesaving Society's motto - Whomsoever you see in distress, recognize in them a fellow human being. / Quemqunque miserum videris hominem scias

 Read about our most recent Rescue Award of Merit heroes below.